Prof. Peter K. Yu

 The Encyclopedia is a rich and varied resource.
 The topical aspects of intellectual property law are presented across over 600 alphabetically arranged entries, which demonstrate the rich variety of concepts found in the discipline around the world.
 National approaches to the subject are revealed in insightful detail across over 40 country reports.

-Intellectual Property, Innovation, and Economic Inequality (Cambridge University Press 2024) (edited with Daniel Benoliel, Francis Gurry and Keun Lee)
+Intellectual Property, Innovation and Economic Inequality (Cambridge University Press 2024) (edited with Daniel Benoliel, Francis Gurry and Keun Lee)

 While growing disparities in wealth and income are well-documented across the globe, the role of intellectual property rights is often overlooked.
 This volume brings together leading commentators from around the world to interrogate the interrelationship between intellectual property and economic inequality.
 Interdisciplinary and globally oriented by design, the book features economists, legal scholars, policy analysts, and other experts.
 Chapters address the impact of intellectual property rights on economic inequality, the effect of economic inequality on the protection and enforcement of these rights, and the potential use of innovation law and policy to help reduce economic inequality.
 The volume also tackles timely issues like race and gender disparities and the North-South divide in innovation.
 This book is available as Open Access on Cambridge Core.